georgealexakis/hybrid-chat-application/README.md

 ## Description

 The whole infrastructure consists of the web application, that every user should have and the web server that is an Arduino based microcontroller.
-The microcontroller is publishing every message, that it receives.
+A microcontroller in this network can publish every message, that it receives.

 Main benefits are involving:

-1. Low power consumption.
+* Low power consumption.
-2. Easy maintenance of web server.
+* Easy maintenance of web server.
-3. Low-cost infrastructure.
+* Low-cost infrastructure.

+Single message information:

-* The maximum length of ID is 4 characters: LI
+* The maximum length of ID is 4 characters: LI.
-* The maximum length of the username is 8 characters: LU
+* The maximum length of the username is 8 characters: LU.
-* The maximum length of a message is 35 characters: LM
+* The maximum length of a message is 35 characters: LM.
-* Separators(~) amount is 3 characters: SA
+* Separators(~) amount is 3 characters: SA.
-* The maximum length of message = LI + LU + LM + SA = 50 characters
+* The maximum length of message = LI + LU + LM + SA = 50 characters.S

 ## Technologies